DIVER-1: Scaling Intracranial EEG Foundation Models for Transferable Representations: Extended Results

-\subsection{Performance Evaluation across DIVER-1 model configurations}
+\subsection{Performance Evaluation across DIVER-1 Model configurations}

-We {first} evaluated DIVER$_{Tiny/I/.}$'s performance {in Neuroprobe,} based on different model configurations including the patch size, Laplacian re-referencing and training settings.
-The 0.1s model outperformed the 1s model (Table \ref{table:DIVERvariations_with_linearandfullft}) in {4 tasks in Neuroprobe}.
-Considering that the Neuroprobe dataset consists of 1-second samples and its tasks require classifying short-timescale features such as speech and onset, the effectiveness of 0.1s model may be explained. {Additionally, the model without Laplacian re-referencing generally showed degraded performance, indicating the effectiveness of the pre-processing method .
-Further, we examined the effect of pretraining by comparing the performance of DIVER$_{Tiny/I/0.1s}$ with diverse training settings.
-The model trained from scratch showed significantly degraded performance than the full-finetuned and backbone-frozen models.} {Such results indicate the efficacy of pretraining.} Specifically, the model with a frozen backbone showed the highest performance, except for the speech task.
+We first evaluated DIVER-1 models' performances in Neuroprobe, based on different model configurations including the patch size, Laplacian re-referencing and training settings.
+The 0.1s model outperformed the 1s model (Table \ref{table:DIVERvariations_with_linearandfullft}) in 4 tasks in Neuroprobe.
+Considering that the Neuroprobe dataset consists of 1-second samples and its tasks require classifying short-timescale features such as speech and onset, the effectiveness of 0.1s model may be explained.
+Additionally, the model without Laplacian re-referencing generally showed degraded performance, indicating the effectiveness of the pre-processing method .
+Further, we examined the effect of pretraining by comparing the performance of DIVER-1-0.1s with diverse training settings.
+The model trained from scratch showed significantly degraded performance than the full-finetuned and backbone-frozen models.
+Such results indicate the efficacy of pretraining.
+Specifically, the model with a frozen backbone showed the highest performance, except for the speech task.
+Table\ref{table:DIVERvariations_with_linearandfullft} shows that models’ downstream performance improve when Laplacian re-referencing is used.
+PopT and BrainBERT were pretrained on Laplacian re-referenced signals, and their downstream performances were also derived under that setting.
+Even though our model was trained on raw signals (not referenced), it was better with Laplacian referencing (Table \ref{table:DIVERvariations_with_linearandfullft}).
+Therefore, we use Laplacian re-referencing as the default setting for finetuning on iEEG downstream tasks.